 |no. of wires||packing factor|

-This cross sections results from the sum of the single wire cross sections.
+The cross section is the sum of the single wire cross sections.

 ACu = n * π/4 * d2 with